bd01010/flirtframe-app/README.md

 Copyright © 2024 FlirtFrame.
 All rights reserved.

 This is proprietary software.
-Unauthorized copying, modification, or distribution is strictly prohibited.
+Unauthorized copying, modification, or distribution is strictly prohibited.# Trigger build